kevinmore/MyPhysicsLab/README.md

 MyPhysicsLab
 ============

-This it the source code for my Final Year Project. \n Binary Version Available at: http://sourceforge.net/projects/myphysicslab
+This it the source code for my Final Year Project.

+Binary Version Available at: http://sourceforge.net/projects/myphysicslab